tobystic/PyIntroWorks/README.md

  - Complex and Primes among others numbers
  - Euler project
-&ensp; &ensp; For eg, in CSS and Services in India &ensp; &ensp; NumPy and Panda
  - convert IP addresses to FQDN and git commands

+&ensp; For eg, in CSS and Services in India
+&ensp; NumPy and Panda

 # Git commands and Docker queries